 Is Twitter safe for kids?

 As with any online platform, it is important to understand the safety and potential risks of Twitter.
+Social media tips for parents can be especially useful in this regard.
 While Twitter allows people who are 13 years or older to sign up for the platform, otherwise, a user will be locked out and require parental consent.
 However, this age restriction can be easily surpassed, as it is not verified.
 Therefore, it is important to ensure that if your kid wants to open a Twitter account, you’re there when they sign up.

 How can I monitor my kids’ activity on Twitter?

 Given that Twitter is a platform that allows easy sharing of thoughts and ideas, there are a few ways parents can help keep their kids’ profiles protected from people they don’t know or follow:

 - Go into the “Safety and Privacy Settings” of your child’s account